will62794/will62794.github.io/_drafts/2026-01-08-transactional-programming.md

 categories: databases transactions programming
 ---

-Transactions are a defining historical feature of database systems, but have often developed in a lineage somewhat distinct from the programming language community, with ad hoc exchange of ideas between both.
+Transactions are a defining historical feature of database systems, but have often developed in a lineage somewhat distinct from the programming languages community, with ad hoc exchange of ideas between both.
 This is perhaps also affected by the fact that transactional programming is traditionally not a common feature of most mainstream programming languages, whereas for databases it has been more or less assumed as table stakes.
 The use of [transactional memory abstractions](https://en.wikipedia.org/wiki/Software_transactional_memory) is a somewhat well explored research area, but is still an esoteric feature for mainstream programming language environments.
-Thus, the world of transactional programming interfaces is quite diverse, and offers interesting possibilites for performance and correctness considerations in database systems.
-There also seems to be lack of convergence on accepted interfaces here, with proliferation of different, often system or domain-specific approaches.
+Thus, the world of transactional programming interfaces is quite diverse, with a lack of convergence on accepted interfaces, and proliferation of different, often system or domain-specific approaches.